6 homicides reported in Philadelphia; no arrests announced

 Shortly before 8:30 p.m.
 Sunday, 25-year-old Anthony Warren was shot multiple times in the face and torso in northwest Philadelphia’s West Oak Lane neighborhood.
 He died minutes later at a hospital.

-No arrests have been announced in any of the cases.
+No arrests have been announced in any of those cases.

+Early Friday, 46-year-old Cpl.
+James O’Çonnor IV was shot while serving a homicide warrant at a home in the city’s Frankford section.
+Funeral services will be held at noon Friday at the Cathedral Basilica of Saint Peter and Paul in Philadelphia.
+Two people in the home were wounded by return fire from another officer and several people were arrested, including the subject of the warrant.

 Sign up for Daily Newsletters